 La Fournee Bakery in Berkeley (close to my home), and, of course, the many cafes and bakeries in Paris.

 O.K., these "Croissants" are really Pain au Chocolat, as anyone can see by the shape.
-Feel free to imagine yourself at a sidewalk cafe in Paris when eating these!
-The croissants are incredibly flaky and buttery, so light and airy, and the Callebaut chocolate is rich and delicious.
+Nevertheless, feel free to imagine yourself at a sidewalk cafe in Paris when eating these!
+These croissants are incredibly flaky and buttery, so light and airy, and the Callebaut chocolate is rich and delicious.
 Since there are four to a box, and each croissant contains 18 grams of fat, you might want to offer a few to family or friends.
 If you don't care what they'll do to your waistline or thighs, indulge and eat them all.
 They're terrific!

 This is one product that outshines most home baked croissants.
 Yes, you can make your own Chocolate Croissants, but these are so good, why bother?